Dividing Rightly

 This is not to point at a side, nor think that another side doesn’t have as bad or worse issues regarding faith, patriotism, and country.

-under the direction and love of Jesus Christ isn’t bad.
+Division under the direction and love of Jesus Christ isn’t bad.
 In fact, it is scriptural.
-However, within the division, there still needs to be unity of .
+However, within the division, there still needs to be of heart.
 This unity of heart is toward fellow members of the Body of Christ.
 We love them because God loves them.

-When we question whether another’s motives are Christian, we first need to look in the mirror to make sure we are being Christian.
+When we question whether another’s motives are , we first need to look in the mirror to make sure we are being Christian.

 God, you are love.
 As your children, we are to be love.
 Help us to be strong in love.
 Amen.